nlaffey/universal-react-app-2001/README.md

+### Things to look into more
+* Be more critical of what should be included in dependencies/devDependencies

 ### Known issues

-* Unable to run dev script when using IntelliJ with yarn selected as the project manager its giving the error below.
-It works fine when starting via command line with yarn or if I use npm as the package manager in IntelliJ:
+* Unable to run dev script when using Intellij with yarn selected as the project manager its giving the error below.
+It works fine when starting via command line with yarn or if I use npm as the package manager in Intellij:

 ```
 /home/nick/.nvm/versions/node/v8.0.0/bin/node /home/nick/.nvm/versions/node/v8.0.0/lib/node_modules/yarn/bin/yarn.js run dev